All Products

 image

-1. Select a sensitive data type and specify the rule name.
+Step 1: Select the sensitive data type and set the rule name.

-Built-in sensitive data types include the following: Mobile phone number, ID card number, Bank card number, Email_Built-in, IP, License plate number, Postal code, Landline number, MAC address, Address, Name, Company name, Ethnicity, Zodiac sign, Gender, and Nationality.
+Sensitive Data TypeSelect Existing to use a built-in or custom sensitive data type, or select New type to define a new one with a unique name.
+Built-in types include: Mobile phone number, ID card number, Bank card number, Email_Built-in, IP, License plate number, Postal code, Landline number, MAC address, Address, Name, Company name, Ethnicity, Zodiac sign, Gender, and Nationality.

 Pseudonym